akashpawar6474/DSA-/README.md

 66. Reduction Operations to Make the Array Elements Equal => sorting and count simple problem
 67. Sum of Digits in Base K => very good basic math algorithmic problem
 68. Longest Substring Of All Vowels in Order => simple slinding window problem involving little bit observation to check if curr ele is less than previous
+69. First Missing Positive => very good problem brute force with the set and constant time with cyclic sort asked in yellow.ai